 It won’t stream directly onto my YouTube page.

-The image above shows your Watch Page, which is the place where your stream will broadcast.
-Click “share,” and that will generate your event’s URL -- as I mentioned above, you can keep that behind a landing page where attendees fill out a form to register.
+Click “Share,” and that will generate your event’s URL.
+As I mentioned above, you can keep that behind a landing page where attendees fill out a form to register.

-Just click “insert media,” paste the link you copied from the Watch Page, and you’re done.
+Just click “insert media,” paste the link you copied from YouTube, and you’re done.

 There’s also the option to make your YouTube Live Event completely open to the public.
 That’s a good option, Conley says, for a major event that you “want anyone and everyone to be able to find.”
 But if you make your stream public, she points out, make sure you use the event to promote gated content you want your audience to download.

 “An image CTA would do,” she notes, as would holding up clearly printed short links throughout the stream (Make sure you have those printed out in advance!).
 In the image above, you’ll also see that you can add a message to your video — you can mention your gated content there, too.